tundish/blue_monday_78/bluemonday78/dialogue/w12_ducane/prison_visiting/keys/05_hows_work.rst

 [WIFE]_

-    Mandy's gone now, and we had a move round.
+    Mandy's gone to have her baby, so we had a move around.

-    So I've got the best chair right by the window.
+    So now I've got the best chair right by the window.

 [HUSBAND]_